LeonardoGregoriocs/LeonardoGregoriocs/README.md

 ### Welcome to my GitHub :rocket:

-🚀 Software Developer with focus in Go and Python
+🚀 Software Developer with 2+ years of experience with focus in Go and Python.
+I'm an effective communicator, team player, problem solver and experienced in working with Agile Methodologies.

 <p align="left">